Koh Kret Brewery and Pottery Village

 History of Koh Kret

-Koh Kret is an island in the Chao Praya River which was formed way back in 1722.
-The island was created by widening the canal to provide a shorter route for transporting goods down the river to Bangkok.
+Koh Kret is an island in the Chao Praya River formed back in 1722.
+It was created when the existing canal was widened, providing a shorter route for transporting goods down the river to Bangkok.
+The new island bypass shortened the distance the boats had to travel by over 4 kilometres!

-The people living on Koh Kret are actually of the Mon culture.
+These days, many people living on Koh Kret are actually of the Mon ethnicity.
 This is the same ethnic background as those who constructed the Mon Bridge in Sangkhlaburi in the far east of Thailand.

 As you leave the ferry pier, start making your way around Koh Kret in a counterclockwise direction.
-Your first destination is the riverside weekend market.
+Your first destination will be the riverside weekend market.

-Here you’ll find handmade pottery for sale such teacups, incense burners, plates, stewing pots and much more.
-These make great and useable souvenirs to take home with you.
+You will find handmade pottery for sale such including; teacups, incense burners, plates, and hot pots.
+These handmade goods make great useable souvenirs to take home with you.
+You might need to get things wrapped well so they don’t break in your luggage though.

 You will also find lots of Thai foods and odd looking deserts here.
 Don’t be afraid to try some off the weirder foods such as these green blobs.
 These are Pandan based noodles which are served soaked in sweetened condensed milk syrup.
 It is also worth trying khao chae (ข้าวแช่) in this small riverfront wooden store.
 Boiled rice comes soaked in an aromatic iced water soup.
 This is accompanied by a small assortment of dried fish condiments and Thai herbs.

 Visit the Koh Kret Pottery Village

 Here you can watch the locals create their pottery from scratch.
 They start by shaping the goods on the wheel, then carefully etch in patterns one stroke at a time.
 Finally, the goods are fired in the kiln out the back so that they are ready to use.